Splitting Data Streams with split

 const $currentTab = createStore("home");

-split({ source: pageNavigated, match: $currentTab, cases: { home: loadHomeDataFx, profile: loadProfileDataFx, settings: loadSettingsDataFx, },});
+split({ source: pageNavigated, match: $currentTab, cases: { home: loadHomeDataFx, profile: loadProfileDataFx, settings: loadSettingsDataFx, },});match as a Function

 const userActionRequested = createEvent<{ type: string; payload: any }>();